andrew henderson menu

 Online Banking

-Unlike some other offshore jurisdictions, there aren’t many international banks in St. Kitts.
+Unlike some other offshore jurisdictions, there aren’t as many international banks in St Kitts.
 Indeed the overall number of financial institutions in the country is quite low when compared to the Cayman Islands, for example.

-All banks in St. Kitts are regulated by the Eastern Caribbean Central Bank in Basseterre.
+As mentioned, all banks in St Kitts and Nevis are regulated by the Eastern Caribbean Central Bank in Basseterre.

-CIBC Bank: also known as First Caribbean International Bank, is a part of Canada’s CIBC group.
+• CIBC Bank: Also known as First Caribbean International Bank, it’s part of Canada’s CIBC group.
 The bank was formed in 2002 when the CIBC Group’s regional subsidiary merged with its Barclay’s Caribbean counterpart.
-It has branches throughout the Caribbean, including one in St. Kitts.
+It has branches throughout the Caribbean, including one in St Kitts.
 It offers personal and business banking, as well as corporate and investment banking services.

-Hamilton Reserve Bank: this bank was named for Nevis-born Alexander Hamilton, who became one of the founding fathers of the United States.
+• Hamilton Reserve Bank: This bank was named after Nevis-born Alexander Hamilton, who became one of the founding fathers of the United States.
 It offers a range of personal, business and private banking services.
 It also offers escrow accounts and foreign currency accounts, plus fast international money transfers, making it popular with international investors and other foreign customers.

-Republic Bank: is a Caribbean bank with operations in six locations throughout the region, including St. Kitts and Nevis.
-In 2018 the group took over the Eastern Caribbean operations of the Canadian banking group Scotiabank.
-In 2022 the company upgraded its online banking services.
-They offer a range of account types, including chequing, savings and foreign currency accounts.
+• Republic Bank: This is a Caribbean bank with operations in six locations throughout the region, including St Kitts and Nevis.
+In 2018, the group took over the Eastern Caribbean operations of the Canadian banking group Scotiabank.
+In 2022, the company upgraded its online banking services.
+It offers a range of account types, including chequing, savings and foreign currency accounts.

-To open a bank account in Saint Kitts and Nevis you will need to provide the following required documents:
+To open a bank account in Saint Kitts and Nevis you will need to provide a form of ID and a proof of address

-You will also need to fill out an application form.
+You will also need to complete an application form.

 For ID, you can use an official national photo ID, but we always recommend you use your passport.